 Cut to plan B.

 We’ll use my cell phone and YouTube.
 First, we did a little warm-up dance to get in the spirit.
 Pearlene’s got a lovely hardwood floor that makes it easy for my new dancers to move.
-So we bounce a little to get the knees going, then shuffle right and left.
+So we bounce a little to get the knees warmed up, then shuffle right then shuffle left.
 “Oh, this is quite a workout,” says one of Pearl’s Gurlz.
 And, they all agreed.